bachya/linkding-cli/README.md

 ### Parsing and Pretty Printing Data

 `linkding-cli` doesn't have built-in utilities for modifying JSON output in any way.
-Instead, it's recommended to use a tool like [`jq`](https://stedolan.github.io/jq/).
+Instead, it's recommended to use a tool like [`jq`][jq].
 This allows for multiple new outcomes, like pretty-printing:

 ```
 $ linkding bookmarks all | jq